BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 estimate thermodynamic phase equilibrium and mixture properties [@CoolProp].
 `CoolProp` also offers an interface to the NIST REFPROP software, which is considered the gold standard in thermophysical properties [@REFPROP].
-It is within `Thermosteam`'s roadmap to use `CoolProp` as part of it's built-in models.
+It is within `Thermosteam`'s roadmap to use `CoolProp` as part of its built-in models.
 While `CoolProp` focuses on thermophysical chemical properties, `Thermosteam` also includes mass and energy balances and stoichiometric reactions as one of its central features.